NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/jet_user_guide.rst

 h3a03.hera%

-In the above, each module name represents a differentpackage.
-In cases where there are multiple versions of apackage, one will be set as a default.
-For example, for theintel compiler there are multiple choices:
+In the above, each module name represents a different package.
+In cases where there are multiple versions of a package, one will be set as a default.
+For example, for the intel compiler there are multiple choices:

 .. code-block:: shell

    intel/11.1.080    intel/12-12.1.4(default)    intel/12-12.1.5

 So if you run:

 .. code-block:: shell

    # module load intel